anhthang/keebtalogue/README.md

-# Keebtalogue
+# Keebdex

-**Driven by a passion for artisan keycaps and keyboards, Keebtalogue is a project designed for enthusiasts like you.**
+**Driven by a passion for artisan keycaps and mechanical keyboards, Keebdex is a modern, user-friendly platform designed to revolutionize how enthusiasts manage, discover, and collect everything keyboard-related.**

 # Development